-All currently enrolled Appalachian undergraduate and graduate students in good academic standing are eligible to apply for a research grant of up to $500.
+All currently enrolled Appalachian undergraduate and graduate students in good academic standing are eligible to apply for an OSR Research Grant of up to $500.
 The grant is designed to fund costs associated with outside the classroom, Faculty-mentored, student-based research projects or creative endeavors.
-Funding can be used for research supplies or research related expenses, including the printing of a poster for presentation.
-OSR cannot fund research grant proposals for travel expenses involving conducting/collecting research when the project is required for course credit or graduation, present or in the future.
-This would include Honors Thesis, Capstones, and Masters Thesis, etc.
+Funding may be used for research supplies or research related expenses/materials, including the printing of a poster for presentation.
+Research grant proposals for travel expenses involving conducting/collecting research are not permitted from OSR funding.
+Students must be enrolled in at least one course at the time of the grant application submission and in the semester in which the funding is expended.

-The OSR Research Grant is NOT designed to cover the following:
+OSR Research Grants are NOT designed to cover the following:

 - Costs associated with class projects, class assignments or any activities that are associated with a traditional "in the classroom" course